william3092002/ISTAProject/UseCaseWilliam.md

 * The user wants to create a project.

 **Preconditions:**
-* The user is registered to the system and has a userID.
+* The user is registered to the system and has an userID.
 * There is at least one project manager in the system.

 **Post-conditions:**